 Days 6 & 7: Exploring Prince William Sound

-We have complete freedom aboard our chartered boat to explore all the wonders of Prince William Sound on a flexible itinerary.
-A rain forest of Sitka spruce and western hemlock surrounds us, while 150 glaciers crown the peaks above, including 17 tidewater glaciers, known for dramatically calving massive chunks of ice into the sea.
-More than 220 species of birds, 30 species of land mammals, and at least a dozen marine mammal species are found in the region.
-As we make our way along the crenellated coast, look for humpback, sei, fin and minke whales, orcas, porpoises, Steller sea lions, harbor seals and abundant sea otters.
+Aboard our chartered yacht, we have complete freedom to explore all the wonders of Prince William Sound on a flexible itinerary.
+The Chugach Range, which surrounds the sound, is blanketed with a thick temperate rain forest of Sitka spruce and western hemlock, while 150 glaciers crown the peaks above.
+Seventeen of these are tidewater glaciers, known for their dramatic calving, when massive chunks of ice slough from their towering faces into the sea.
+More than 220 species of birds, 30 species of land mammals, and at least a dozen marine mammal species are found here.
+As we nose in and out of coves along the crenellated coast, look for humpback, sei, fin and minke whales, orcas, porpoises, Steller sea lions, harbor seals and abundant sea otters.

-We’ll visit Egg Rocks to see the boisterous Steller sea lion colony there, and we’ll get an eye-level view on marine life while kayaking in Shoestring Cove.
-Our itinerary also includes a visit to Esther Island Salmon Hatchery and Rookery Falls.
-Explore wild shorelines up close in a small skiff and step ashore on uninhabited islands to trek along empty beaches.
-With plenty of time to be patient, we wait in front of massive tidewater glaciers to watch icebergs slough off their faces, hitting the water with a thunderous crash.
-Alone in this huge, wild expanse, where the only sounds are the wind and gulls and lapping water, and the only inhabitants are wildlife, the power of the wilderness is palpable.
+At Egg Rocks, visit a boisterous sea lion colony, then get an eye-level view on marine life while kayaking in Shoestring Cove.
+We also visit Esther Island Salmon Hatchery and Rookery Falls.
+Explore wild shorelines up close in a small skiff, and step ashore on uninhabited islands to explore empty beaches.
+With plenty of time to be patient, we wait in front of massive tidewater glaciers to watch shards of ice fall, hitting the water with a thunderous crash.
+Alone in this primal expanse of elements, where the only sounds are the wind and gulls and lapping water, the power of the wilderness is palpable.

 Physical Rating: Easy to Moderate